microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 ### Building the HTML Documentation

 A Doxygen settings file is provided in the project directory.
-Run doxygen using this settings file to create the html documentation.
+Run doxygen using the settings file to create the html documentation.

+The build scripts will run doxygen as part of the build.

 ## Installing